dashingsoft/pyarmor/docs/understand-obfuscated-scripts.rst

 There are something changed after Python scripts are obfuscated:

-* The major version of Python in build machine should be same as in target machine.
+* The major/minor version of Python in build machine should be same as in target machine.
 Because the scripts will be compiled to byte-code before they're obfuscated, so the obfuscated scripts can't be run by all the Python versions as the original scripts could.
 Especially for Python 3.6, it introduces word size instructions, and it's